Faizah Zakaria

 Interests

-I am interested in exploring interdisciplinary approaches to historical research and incorporating non-conventional archives such as visual and scientific proxy records as well as digital tools.
+Methodologically, I am keen to explore interdisciplinary approaches to historical research and incorporating non-conventional archives such as visual and scientific proxy records as well as digital tools.

 Do send an email or a message if you are interested in similar issues!